Here's Who Could Replace Theresa May As U.K. Prime Minister

-With May offering to resign even if her deal succeeds, it’s hard to see her justifying remaining in her post now that it seems to have failed for good.
-“Once you’ve said you’re going, your authority tends to bleed away pretty quickly,” says Tim Bale, professor of politics at Queen Mary, University of London.
-And following the failure of May’s third attempt to get her deal through on Friday, pressure on her to resign even more quickly could boil over at any time.

-Because the U.K. is a parliamentary rather than a presidential system, a new party leader could take over without having to hold a general election.
-But with a divided party and the Conservative minority government fraying at the seams, either May or a new leader may choose to hold one sooner rather than later.
-The contest to pick May’s successor will be whittled down to two candidates by Conservative lawmakers, but then ultimately go to party members for a vote.
+The rules of the process will have a bearing on the final result.
+Candidates will be whittled down, in a series of votes, to two candidates by Conservative lawmakers in the coming weeks.
+The final two left standing will then be put to party members for a vote.

+The rank-and-file membership of the Conservative Party is staunchly pro-Brexit, and analysts agree that a hardline candidate would win against a moderate in the final vote.
+Whether that can be avoided will depend on the voting choices of Conservative lawmakers in the early rounds of voting.

-With that in mind, here are some lawmakers from the Conservative Party who could replace Theresa May as U.K. Prime Minister.
+Here are the leading candidates who could replace Theresa May as U.K. Prime Minister.

 Boris Johnson

-Somehow, the former Foreign Secretary, who resigned from May’s cabinet last year over the Brexit deal before agreeing to back it after May offered to resign, is still the frontrunner to succeed the prime minister.
-A campaigner on the “Leave” side in the 2016 referendum (who famously wrote two op-ed columns, one for leave and one for remain, while deciding which side to support), Johnson is regarded by many in his own party as a political opportunist.
-“He is widely seen as dishonest, disloyal, and not a team player by his colleagues,” says Bale.
+Somehow, the former Foreign Secretary, who resigned from May’s cabinet last year over her Brexit deal before agreeing to back it after May offered to resign, is still the frontrunner to succeed the prime minister.
+In a recent YouGov poll, 39% of party members ranked him their first choice.

+A campaigner on the “Leave” side in the 2016 referendum, (who famously wrote two op-ed columns, one for leave and one for remain, while deciding which side to support,) Johnson is regarded by many in his own party as a political opportunist.
+“He is widely seen as dishonest, disloyal, and not a team player by his colleagues,” says Tim Bale, professor of politics at Queen Mary, University of London.
 “On the flip side, he has this celebrity status and might be able to appeal to people that haven’t traditionally voted Conservative”.

-Johnson is also seen as the favorite of the Conservative Party membership, which ultimately has the final say between the final two candidates on the ballot, after lawmakers whittle down the field.
+Johnson is also seen as the favorite of the Conservative Party membership, which ultimately has the final say between the final two candidates on the ballot after lawmakers whittle down the field.
 “He is the darling of members.
 But he’s not the darling of MPs,” says Tony Travers, professor of politics at the London School of Economics.
 “That’s his weakness.”

 Johnson’s opponents in the party have said they would likely coalesce behind a “Stop Boris” candidate in order to prevent members from getting the chance to vote for him.

 Michael Gove